MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/use-microsoft-teams-with-remote-assist.md

     ![Microsoft account](media/71e9276273f8f47b786f743416a2cb64.png "Microsoft account")

     > [!NOTE]
-    > If you don’t see the option to add a guest by typing an email address, it’s likely that guest access isn’t enabled on your company’s Azure tenant for [!include[pn-teams](../includes/pn-teams.md)].
+    > If you don’t see the option to add a guest by typing an email address, it’s likely that guest access isn’t enabled on your company’s [!include[pn-azure](../includes/pn-azure.md)] tenant for [!include[pn-teams](../includes/pn-teams.md)].
 Enable guest access as described earlier in this topic.

 1. The expert will immediately receive an email message and can click the link in the message to open (or download) Microsoft [!include[pn-teams](../includes/pn-teams.md)].
 This version of [!include[pn-teams](../includes/pn-teams.md)]